tdwg/bdq/tg2/_review/docs/tutorial/index.md

 - Improvements did not create new failures elsewhere.
 - Quality has improved with respect to the selected `Use Case`.

-This “run → analyze patterns → fix causes → re-run” loop is a Quality Control workflow pattern supported by the BDQ Tests and the Fitness for Use Framework.
+This “run → analyze patterns → fix causes → re-run” loop is a Quality Control workflow pattern supported by the BDQ Tests and the Fitness For Use Framework.

 #### 8.2.6 Example Quality Control Workflow Validated Distribution Authority Use Case